 As a MOOC Design and Operations Manager at Edraak.org - the first not for profit MOOC platform for the Arab World, I am always collecting insights from our learners to improve the design, usability, and impact of our courses.

 Recently, an excellent opportunity to collect such insights presented itself, and it could not have been in a more suitable setting for this challenge than Jordan's Azraq Refugee Camp!

-A few days ago, I learned that CARE International in Jordan have been offering several of Edraak's MOOCs in their community services center in Al Azraq refugee camp in Jordan.
+A few days ago, I learned that CARE International in Jordan has been offering several of Edraak's MOOCs in their community center in Al Azraq refugee camp.
 Excited that our courses have finally reached the people that probably need them the most, I pulled out OpenIDEO's interview toolkit and arranged for an interview with Miss Hiba Sarhan - the CARE Case Management Officer.
 Here are some observations and insights from my interview with Hiba.